-- Warm up – After a nice 5 to 10 minutes stretch, it is important to warm up on few easy routes to get your blood pumping and circulating before climbing challenging routes.
+- Warm-up – After a nice 5 to 10 minutes stretch, it is important to warm up on a few easy routes to get your blood pumping and circulating before climbing challenging routes.

-I wrote an article called Rock Climbing Techniques for Beginners which you may find it helpful.
-Proper form and good alignment are great foundation for any sport.
+I wrote an article called Rock Climbing Techniques for Beginners which you may find helpful.
+Proper form and good alignment are a great foundation for any sport.

-The injury often instigated from improper form and over grip of the racket in tennis.
+The injury often instigated by improper form and overgrip of the racket in tennis.
 I believe that is also a similar cause in rock climbing.
 The positioning of a grip and your body are two key factors when balancing on the wall moving from hold to hold.

 When I first started to climb, I have a tendency of over gripping the hold with my hand which activates the wrist and forearms.
 On top of over gripping, I unconsciously positioned myself where my elbow is at 90 degrees angle or less to my body.
 When I am in this position all my weight is relied more on my elbow to hold me steady.
 The positioning and over gripping put stress on my elbow over time and then finally the tendon in my elbow gave in.

 It took me almost a year to finally got back to normal.
 It was a slow healing process because I didn’t allow my body to rest.
 It forced me to learn proper form and avoid over gripping all the time.
 I now pay attention to my pain tolerance.
 If the pain does not feel right, I will not persist with the climb and stress out my tendon or ligament.
 I learn to listen to my body and the sign it gives me.

 Everybody is different.
 The exercises and stretches in this article may or may not work for you.
 The important thing is to listen to your body.
 You would know it best because it is yours.
 Consult a physician if the pain persists.